Princess Beatrice of the United Kingdom: Last years and death

 Even in her seventies, Beatrice continued to correspond with her friends and relatives and to make rare public appearances, such as when, pushed in a wheelchair, she viewed the wreaths laid after the death of her nephew George V in 1936.
 She published her last work of translation in 1941.
 Entitled "In Napoleonic Days", it was the personal diary of Queen Victoria's maternal grandmother, Augusta, Duchess of Saxe-Coburg-Saalfeld.
 She corresponded with the publisher, John Murray, who greatly approved of the work.
 She made her last home at Brantridge Park in West Sussex, which was owned by Queen Mary's brother, Alexander Cambridge, 1st Earl of Athlone, and his wife, Princess Alice, who was Beatrice's niece; the Athlones were at the time in Canada where the Earl was governor-general.
-There, Beatrice died in her sleep on 26 October 1944, aged eighty-seven (the day before the 30th anniversary of her son, Prince Maurice's death).
-After her funeral service in St George's Chapel, Windsor Castle, her coffin was placed in the royal vault on 3 November.
-On 27 August 1945, her body was transferred and placed inside a joint tomb, alongside her husband, in St Mildred's Church, Whippingham.
+There, Beatrice died in her sleep on 26 October 1944, aged 87 (the day before the 30th anniversary of her son, Prince Maurice's death).
+After her funeral service at St George's Chapel, Windsor Castle, her coffin was interred in the royal vault on 3 November.
+On 27 August 1945, her body was transferred and interred in a joint tomb alongside her husband in St Mildred's Church, Whippingham.
 Beatrice's final wish, to be buried with her husband on the island most familiar to her, was fulfilled in a private service at Whippingham attended only by her son, the Marquess of Carisbrooke, and his wife.